8 reports you need to create for your sales pipeline

 So, what exactly is happening in your pipeline?
 That’s what this report is for:

-In Smart Reporting, you can create this metric table and compare the data through different time periods, grouping it by day, week, month, quarter, or year.
+In Master Metrics, you can create this metric table and compare the data through different time periods, grouping it by day, week, month, quarter, or year.
 This shows you how your metrics evolve over time.

 When testing this report, ask yourself these questions: